gurmadharir/Excel-Skills-for-Business/C2-Intermediate I/README.md

 **Objectives:**

-- Integrate multiple Excel skills in a final project
+- Integrate multiple Excel skills in a final project.
-- Demonstrate proficiency in data management and visualization
+- Demonstrate proficiency in data management and visualization.

 ---